 Installation FlexibilityMore flexibleUpright position preferred

-While flooded batteries are still widely used due to lower initial cost, AGM batteries offer better durability and convenience in demanding applications.
 For a detailed comparison, see our AGM vs standard battery comparison.

 AGM vs Gel vs Lead-Acid vs Lithium